 Imagine the curtains twitching back in 1956 when the CID called at 17 Regent Park Square.
 They wanted to question the licence-holder of a revolver matching the gun used by one of Scotland’s most notorious serial killers.
 Geoffrey Boothroyd, a young technical rep at ICI, told them that his gun was actually down south being illustrated for the cover of Ian Fleming’s next James Bond novel, From Russia with Love.

 And it was true.
 Boothroyd, a gun collector, had written to Fleming earlier that year to say that Bond’s .25 Beretta was “really a lady’s gun”.
 He suggested instead a manly Smith & Wesson .38.
 Little did he know that it was also the weapon of choice for one Peter Manuel, then on a murderous spree that would claim seven lives, the last three in Burnside.

 In his next novel, Dr No, Fleming included a whole chapter in which Bond was introduced by M to the armourer, Major Boothroyd.
 He confiscated Bond’s Beretta – “Ladies’ gun, sir” – for a Walther PPK, with the Smith & Wesson Centennial Airweight .38 revolver as back up.
 A new holster was also recommended, and all was based closely on Geoffrey Boothroyd’s advice.
-Daniel Craig still uses the Walther PPK to this day.
+Even Daniel Craig still used the Walther PPK.

 Oddly the character Q never appeared in Fleming’s novels; he only referred to Q Branch, suppliers of gadgets.
 Major Boothroyd appeared just the once, and it wasn’t clear he was from Q Branch either.